binarywolff/project-sim2real/readme.md

 - **HalfCheetah-source-adr-v3**: half cheetah supporting ADR during training.

 Files:
-- `task1.py`: just to test the different environment setup.
+- `task1.py`: to test the different environment setup.
-- `task2.py`: can be used to train the model in any source, target or UDR enviroment. `--env env_id` to specify the environment to use. `--algo` to specify which algorithm to use during training/testing (supported values `ppo` and `sac`). `--test model_path` to test any of the trained model on the desired environment.
+- `task2.py`: can be used to train the model in any source, target or UDR environment. `--env env_id` to specify the environment to use. `--algo` to specify which algorithm to use during training/testing (supported values `ppo` and `sac`). `--test model_path` to test any of the trained model on the desired environment.
 - `task3.py`: automatically trains and tests the following combination on the Hopper environment source->source, source->target, target->target.
 - `task4.py`: automatically trains  and tests UDR on the Hopper environment sourceUDR->source, sourceUDR->target.
 - `train_hopper_adr.py` and `train_cheetah_adr.py`: automatically train a models on Hopper (PPO) and Cheetah (SAC) environment with ADR integration. `task2.py` can be used to test the trained model.
 - `train_multiple_models`: train N models on the specified env and domain. `--domain domain_name` possible values source, target, udr, adr. `--env env_name` possible values hopper or cheetah.
-- `train_multiple_models`: test N previosly trained models on the specified env and domain. `--model model_path` possible values source, target, udr, adr. `--env env_name` possible values hopper or cheetah.
+- `train_multiple_models`: test N previously trained models on the specified env and model. `--model model_path` possible values source, target, udr, adr. `--env env_name` possible values hopper or cheetah.
 Not all models combination are already trained.
 - `models/`: contains a collection of already trained models both on Hopper and Cheetah environment.
 - `automatic_domain_randomization.py`: contains the class that define the logic of Automatic Domain Randomization (ADR).